 How to Reach Raghunathji Temple

 The Bhuntar Airport is around 9 km from the main town of Kullu.
-There are flight services to this airport from Shimla, Delhi and Chandigarh.
-You can hire a taxi from Kullu town to reach the Raghunathji Temple.
-By train, Kullu is accessible from Jogindernagar railhead that is around 125 km away.
+There are flight services to this airport from Shimla, Delhi, and Chandigarh.
+In addition, you can hire a taxi from Kullu town to reach the Raghunathji Temple.
+By train, Kullu is accessible from the Jogindernagar railhead, which is around 125 km away.

 You can plan your next vacation in this region of Himachal through our Kullu tour packages.
 We also let you modify the tour according to your preferences, and our tour experts help you in this process.